Title IX Information

 Training and Disclosures

-Click link below to see the list of training materials utilized by University officials with responsibilities under the Title IX Sexual Harassment policy.
-Pertinent Federal Disclosures are also available at the link below.
+View the Title IX training materials and disclosures to see the list of training materials utilized by University officials with responsibilities under the Title IX Sexual Harassment policy.
+Pertinent Federal Disclosures can also be found.

 Reporting Options